-As Lucas’s experience suggests, CBT requires that patients invest an incredible amount of work, persistence, and self-motivation to ameliorate their disorders.
+As my friend’s experience suggests, CBT requires that patients invest an incredible amount of work, persistence, and self-motivation to ameliorate their disorders.
 Nevertheless, research suggests CBT can be effectively implemented even in cases of severe depression.
 In these cases, CBT is often also combined with medication to achieve more rapid results.

 Despite CBT’s proven efficacy, most state mental health systems have neither instituted nor funded it.
 This could be due to the misconception that medication is the only route to promoting positive neural changes or that merely forming different habits, as in CBT, doesn’t substantially affect the brain.

 CBT provides a promising route to a more patient-focused form of treatment, providing insight into the patient’s own thought patterns and allowing them to better understand, and thus improve their overall mental health.
-“With lots of practice, the skills I learned throughout therapy have changed my overall mood in drastic ways,” said Lucas, upon completing his combined CBT and pharmacotherapy program.
+“With lots of practice, the skills I learned throughout therapy have changed my overall mood in drastic ways,” said my friend, upon completing his combined CBT and pharmacotherapy program.
 “Surprisingly, CBT has been life-changing for me.”